GoogleCloudPlatform/community/tutorials/cloud-run-deploy-in-5mins.md

 ---
-title: Deploying containers to Cloud Run in 5 minutes
+title: Deploy a container to Cloud Run in 5 minutes
 description: Quickly build and deploy a containerized application and deploy it to Cloud Run.
 author: timtech4u
 tags: Cloud Run, Container Registry, Cloud Build
 date_published: 2019-11-20
 ---

-**Cloud Run is now generally available.**
+**[Cloud Run](https://cloud.google.com/run/) is now generally available.**

-Learn more on the
+Learn more about Cloud Run on the
 [Google website](https://cloud.google.com/blog/products/serverless/knative-based-cloud-run-services-are-ga), in
 [this announcement](https://twitter.com/ahmetb/status/1195056373983145984), and in [this video](https://youtu.be/gx8VTa1c8DA).